Is a Correction Looming Ahead for General Motors Company (GM)

-General Motors Company (NYSE:GM) went down by -6.60% from its latest closing price compared to the recent 1-year high of $67.21.
-The company’s stock price has collected -10.87% of loss in the last five trading sessions.
-The Wall Street Journal reported 7 hours ago that Senate Probes Whether Tesla, GM, Others Have Possible Links to Uyghur Forced Labor
+General Motors Company (NYSE:GM) went up by 0.89% from its latest closing price compared to the recent 1-year high of $67.21.
+The company’s stock price has collected -6.42% of loss in the last five trading sessions.
+The Wall Street Journal reported on 12/22/22 that Senate Probes Whether Tesla, GM, Others Have Possible Links to Uyghur Forced Labor

 Is It Worth Investing in General Motors Company (NYSE :GM) Right Now?